 This post covers a script which allows you to report NuGet package version information over several packages.config files.
 Given that the tools currently available are slow, I’ve deiced to write this script to generate a simple report.

 NuGet Consolidation – having packages with different versions.

-When working with VisualStudio solution files which contains many subprojects, you might eventually end up referencing different package versions.
-Now, depending on you package strategy or requirements this may not be a problem.
-You can choose to explicitly include a newer version within one of the projects, however, in general, I would recommend to stick to the same version if whenever possible.
+When working with VisualStudio solution files that contain many subprojects, you might eventually end up referencing different package versions.
+Depending on your package strategy or requirements, this may not be a problem.
+You can choose to include a newer version within one of the projects explicitly.
+In general, I would recommend to stick to the same version if whenever possible.